bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 My suggestion is to not blindly execute all the scripts at once or from another script unless you're confident that the build will work.
-You need to check to ensure that each script reports success as per the example below before executing the next script.
+You need ensure that each script reports success as per the example below before executing the next script.

     ****************************************